jkeam/openshift-windows/README.md

 ### Manual

-1. Install Windows Machine Config Operator
+1. Install `Windows Machine Config Operator` from Red Hat (not Community, unless you want to) using the OperatorHub in the OpenShift Web Console

 2. Generate secret - make it different than the ssh key used during cluster installation